|Closing Date||Thursday 31st May 2018|

 Good sense of humour essential.

-Applicants should have a full, clean UK driving license to drive my wheelchair accessible car, to accompany me on outings, to appointments, the supermarket, to visit friends and family, etc. Currently looking for one full time or two, part time people to cover on average three 12-hour shifts per week.
+Applicants should have a full, clean UK driving license to drive my wheelchair accessible car, to accompany me on outings, to appointments, the supermarket, to visit friends and family, etc.

 You will be expected to take your share of weekend work, but you will have alternate weekends off.
-You will have regular shifts on a 2-week rota prepared about 8 weeks in advance.
+You will have regular shifts on a 2 week rota prepared about 8 weeks in advance.
 There will be overtime available to cover sickness and holiday.

-You will be employed directly by me, subject to references and DBS check.
+Employment subject to references and DBS check.

 Must be entitled to work in the UK and be fluent in spoken and written English.